andgineer/docker-iot-calendar/README.md

 The image contains calendar with events from Google Calendar - supposedly events from your IoT (like [Smart wifi button (Amazon Dash Button hack)](http://masterandrey.com/posts/en/amazon_dash_button_hack/)).

-Also it has html-page that just serves new version of that image every 10 seconds (link to this page in index.html).
+Also it has html-page that just serves new version of that image every minute (link to this page in index.html).

 Run in the `docker-iot-calendar` folder: